-On January 4, 1903, Thomas Edison performed a shocking demonstration at Luna Park Zoo at Coney Island.
+On January 4, 1903, Thomas Edison performed a shocking demonstration at Luna Park, Coney Island.
 It was an attempt to prove the deadliness of alternating current, backed by Edison’s competitors George Westinghouse and Nikola Tesla.

 Edison himself, of course, was looking to preserve the use of direct current, and jumped at any opportunity to discredit his competition.

 Topsy the elephant had killed three of her handlers in as many years, and the officials at Luna Park Zoo decided it would be best to put her down.
 They considered hanging, but later felt that electrocution would be a more “humane” method.
 It had, after all, been used successfully as capital punishment in the United States since 1890.